marcojak/MTAdmob/MTAdmob/readme.txt

   Visual Studio will tell you which packages you need to install.

 Release Notes
+Version 1.9.0.6
+Updated ads library in SampleMTAdmob.Android
+Removed AdsLeftApplication on Android as not used

+Version 1.9.0.5
+Updated Xamarin.GooglePlayServices.Ads.Lite to version 121.4.0

+Version 1.9.0.3
+Fixed some issues with iOS

 Version 1.9.0
 Updated Xamarin.AndroidX.Work.Runtime to 2.7.0 to allow to target Android 12+ Added Rewarded Interstitials to Android and iOS